kchambers54/IGC_Service_Layer/README.txt

 KNOWN ISSUE (3/21/2019):

-	1. SERVER ISSUES?: Have been getting the below errors on occasion.
+	1. IGC SERVER ISSUES?: Have been getting the below errors on occasion.
 Generally everything works well, but occasionally the errors below will pup up and continue until either the server is reset, or some unknown amount of time has passed.
 	    - 400 Bad Request:  when doing a POST-search that would return more than 5 results.